catttjyl/cs5782_finalproject_SD/README.md

 ## Introduction

-This repository contains a replication study of [Huang et al., "Deep Networks with Stochastic Depth" (arXiv:1603.09382, 2016)](https://arxiv.org/abs/1603.09382).
-The paper proposes randomly dropping entire residual blocks during training and bypassing them with identity connections, resolving the tension between training efficiency and test-time expressiveness in very deep ResNets.
+This repository contains our re-implementation of **Deep Networks with Stochastic Depth** by [Huang et al., "Deep Networks with Stochastic Depth" (arXiv:1603.09382, 2016)](https://arxiv.org/abs/1603.09382).
+The paper proposes randomly dropping entire residual blocks during training while using the full-depth ResNet at test time, improving both training efficiency and generalization.
+Our project reproduces the main CIFAR-10 result using a 110-layer ResNet and further analyzes why stochastic depth works through gradient behavior, feature representations, and label-noise robustness.

 ---

 ## Chosen Result

-We reproduce **Table 1** of the original paper: a 110-layer ResNet trained with stochastic depth on CIFAR-10 achieves ~5.25% test error vs. ~6.41% for constant depth, with ~25% faster training.
-This result is the paper's central empirical claim, directly validating SD as both a regularizer and a training accelerator.
+We reproduce the paper’s central CIFAR-10 result: stochastic depth improves the test error of ResNet-110 compared with a constant-depth baseline while reducing wall-clock training time.
+The original paper reports approximately **5.25% test error** for stochastic depth compared with **6.41%** for constant depth, along with around **25% training-time speedup**.
+This result was chosen because it directly supports the paper’s main claim that stochastic depth acts as both a regularizer and a training accelerator.

 ---